We do not accept insurance. Learn more about our rates.

 If your child is anything like my rambunctious six-year-old, I wouldn’t possibly expect them to sit the entire time.
 That would just be cruel.

-I incorporate a lot of movement and breathing exercises, games, activities, and play.
-One of my favorite activities is making slime together.
-I love being a little silly in session with kids.
+We incorporate a lot of movement and breathing exercises, games, activities and play.
+One of our favorite activities is making slime together.
+We love being a little silly in sessions with kids.

 Will therapy be “all talk”?

-I believe in relating to children at their level.
+We believe in relating to children at their level.
 Depending on their level of development, children communicate in many ways that might not involve traditional “talk therapy.”
-This includes imaginative play with puppets or dolls, playing games, drawing, or representations in sand trays.
-So if it means getting a little dirty or playing on the floor, if it works for your child, it works for me!
+This includes imaginative play with puppets or dolls, playing games, drawing or representations in sand trays.
+So if it means getting a little dirty or playing on the floor, if it works for your child, it works for us!

 For teens, we may still do a bit of play, but therapy will take a more conversational tone.
 Teens tend to have a greater ability to reflect on their thoughts, consider different perspectives, and convey problem-solving skills.
 If your teen hides in their hood initially and refuses to talk, that’s okay, too.
 They will when they are ready.